nexigon/nexigon-rugix-template/README.md

 3. **Mark the release as stable** using the [`stabilize-release`](./scripts/stabilize-release.sh) script.
 This tags the latest build of the current branch as `stable`, thereby promoting it as to the latest stable release for deployment.

 **Note:** The scripts will use `nexigon-cli` to interact with Nexigon.
 Make sure you have it installed and configured correctly.
-To be able to use Nexigon's software management functionality and OTA updates with the public demo instance, you need to configure an S3 bucket within the repository's settings.
+To be able to use Nexigon's software management functionality and OTA updates with Nexigon Cloud, you need to configure an S3 bucket within the repository's settings.

 This template includes the [`nexigon-rugix-ota`](https://github.com/nexigon/nexigon-rugix/tree/main/recipes/nexigon-rugix-ota) recipe from the [`nexigon-rugix`](https://github.com/nexigon/nexigon-rugix) repository.
 This recipe installs a Systemd service that will periodically check for updates and install the latest stable release of the specified package, if its version deviates from the current one.